matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 <h3 id="overview">The Application overview</h3>

-The application overview is essetially about what that the application will be doing or what problems will it be solving.
-The best way to get answers to this is imagining talking gto a future audience about your product or just a sit down with your client and let them walk you through what thier hopes are for the application.
+The application overview is essetially a a broad but yet simple simple explanation of the application's reach.
+The best way to imagine this is to think of a pitch where you outline the **problem** and the potential **solution** to it.

+<h3 id="design">Design the application</h3>

+Once you have a general working idea of the application, start working on the design.
+You can use tools like Sketch or Figma to create a interactive design of the web application you have in mind and how it will address your problem.

+A design helps yo to also start getting feedback about the idea you have before you start building it as you can share links of your prototypes.

 <h3 id="technologies">Decide on the technologies</h3>